Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Validation of the Model: Extensions and Simulations

 \subsection{Time- and Space-Inhomogeneous Systems}

-In this paper, we focus on bike-sharing systems in their simplest case: a homogeneous case.
+In this paper, we focus on homogeneous bike-sharing systems.
 This means that the travel demand is constant with time and that this time is the same for any pair of origin and destination.
-The model presented in Section~\ref{sec:basic-model} captures the main features of these systems, \emph{i.e.}, loss of the arriving users, search when returning the bike.
-As we consider a homogeneous model, its performance is naturally described in terms of proportion of problematic stations in steady-state.
+The model presented in Section~\ref{sec:basic-model} captures the main features of these systems, \emph{i.e.}, loss of the arriving users, search when returning a bike.
+As we consider a homogeneous model, its performance is naturally described in terms of the proportion of problematic stations in steady-state.

 A natural extension of these results is to consider space-inhomogeneity and time-inhomogeneity.
-Space-inhomogeneity often occurs in cities where some stations are higher or lower than others, thus creating a flow from one region of the city to another.
-Our basic model can be directly extended to this case, for example, by considering clusters of stations that have similar level of popularity.
+Space-inhomogeneity often occurs in cities where some stations are geographically higher or lower than others, thus creating a flow from one region of the city to another.
+Our basic model can be directly extended to this case, for example, by considering clusters of stations that have a similar level of popularity.
 The steady-state behavior of such a model is exposed by \cite{velib-aofa}.
-This enables us to compute the optimal fleet size per cluster.
-Because of working hours or week-ends, bike sharing systems are often time-inhomogeneous.
-Modeling these phenomena can be done by considering tides of people that go from housing to working area in the morning and come back in the evening, as in \cite{waserhole2013pricing}.
-In this case, the proportion of problematic stations does not reflect the performance of the system and the definition of a performance metric is not clear and might depend on the situation.
+This enables us to compute the fleet size that is optimal in terms of minimizing the proportion of problematic stations in a given cluster.
+Because of working hours or week-ends, bike-sharing systems are often time-inhomogeneous.
+Modeling these phenomena can be done by considering tides of people that go from housing to working areas in the morning and come back in the evening, as in \cite{waserhole2013pricing}.
+In this case, the proportion of

+problematic stations does not reflect the performance of the system and the definition of a performance metric is not clear and might depend on the situation.
 Characterizing and understanding such systems is an issue beyond the scope of this paper, and we plan to tackle it in future work.